Mathankumar202031/magegithub/lib/web/jquery/fileUploader/SECURITY.md

   </FilesMatch>

   # The following directive matches known image files and unsets the forced
-  # Content-Type so they can be served with their original mime type.
+  # Comment-Type so they can be served with their original mime type.
-  # It also unsets the Content-Disposition header to allow displaying them
+  # It also unsets the Comment-Disposition header to allow displaying them
   # inline in the browser.
   <FilesMatch ".+\.(?i:(gif|jpe?g|png))$">
     ForceType none